I love Japanese art and culture.

 Ensō is represented by a circle that symbolises a holistic form of absolution, enlightenment, strength, elegance, the Universe and the void.
 This Zen Buddhism concept is represented by a form of minimalism common in Japanese design and aesthetics.

-I’d like to think that ensō is about achieving a kind of completeness in a circle of life which is ever flowing
+I’d like to think that ensō is embodied by the notion of achieving completeness in a circle of life which is ever flowing

 Naturally, this is probably the most well understood aesthetic element of Japanese art, culture and design.
 Meaning lovable, cute or adorable, kawaii is found almost everywhere in modern Japan and an integral part of Japanese society.